quadrismegistus/literarytextmining/02_corpora/02A_intro_to_corpora.md

 ## Corpus Design

+[See here](https://ota.ox.ac.uk/documents/creating/dlc/chapter1.htm) for a more thorough discussion of the principles of corpus design from a corpus linguistics perspective.

-### Philosophy
+### Statistics

-What kind of meaning does a corpus have?
-Is there intentionality to its design?
-What can we say of a corpus like "All Short Stories published in the *New Yorker*" that we can't say of a corpus like "One Hundred Short Stories I Found By Googling"?
-(If you're interested, for more on these questions see Katherine Bode's recent article, ["The Equivalence of Close and Distant Reading"](https://read-dukeupress-edu.stanford.idm.oclc.org/modern-language-quarterly/article/78/1/77/19924/The-Equivalence-of-Close-And-Distant-Reading-Or), which makes a strong case for taking these questions extremely seriously.)
+From a statistical perspective, corpus design often aims to enable a motivated comparison: fiction vs. non-fiction, for instance.
+The COHA corpus, for instance, balances the number of texts in each decade across fiction, non-fiction, newspapers, and magazines.

 ### Politics

 Can a corpus be feminist?
 Can it be misogynist?
 How do we respond to issues of representation in corpus design?
-Constructing corpora is a social and political act.
+Constructing corpora is a social and political act. ["Raw" data is an oxymoron](https://mitpress.mit.edu/books/raw-data-oxymoron): every corpus is shaped by human choices in a specific social environment.

+### Representativeness

+What does a corpus represent?
+What can we say of a corpus like "All Short Stories published in the *New Yorker*" that we can't say of a corpus like "One Hundred Short Stories I Found By Googling"?
+Are both "Short Story" corpora?

+(If you're interested, for more on these questions see Katherine Bode's recent article, ["The Equivalence of Close and Distant Reading"](https://read-dukeupress-edu.stanford.idm.oclc.org/modern-language-quarterly/article/78/1/77/19924/The-Equivalence-of-Close-And-Distant-Reading-Or), which makes a strong case for taking these questions extremely seriously.)

-### Statistics
+### Interpretation

+A corpus is an interpretation.
+It's creative.